Illumina's Grail expands use of cancer detection test with life insurer deal

 Grail President Joshua Ofman told Reuters that the company's FDA submission, including data from an ongoing UK trial, will probably take "a couple years."

-Grail launched Galleri as a laboratory developed test in the United States in April 2021.

 John Hancock said it is the first life insurance carrier to offer, under its wellness program, policyholder access to Grail's early cancer detection test.
-It said the test will be available to some customers at a 50% discount.
+It said the test will be available to some customers at a 50% or 100% subsidy.

 Galleri is covered by some small health insurers such as Point32Health, but large health insurers are likely to wait for additional data showing the test's accuracy, or regulatory approval, before deciding to pay for the new test, Ofman said.